 No westerner who comes to South East Asia for the first time can walk down the street without standing in awe of one thing.
 The wiring.

-Whether it is telecommunications or electrical lines, the calm, orderly, now largely invisible infrastructure of wires in the West is hardly even noticed.
-Not so here.
+Whether it is telecommunications or electrical lines, the calm, orderly, largely invisible infrastructure of wires in the West is hardly even noticed.
+Not so in Asia.
 It is on full display in all its bewildering glory.

 Despite all the attention, the tangles of wires, some saggy and old, some shiny and new, can reach epic proportions.
 The concrete light poles used in Thailand seem to withstand a limitless load, but there are times when the mass begins to stretch the bounds of credulity.

-Like so many things in what is classified by some as a developing nation, the infrastructure here is in a state of flux and … development.
+Like so many things in this developing nation, the infrastructure here is in a state of flux and … development.
 The change and improvement is nearly constant.
-The leap may have skipped the steps in the long march of industrialization with which we in the West are familiar, but that is no impediment to progress.
+The leap of progress is skipping many steps in the long march of industrialization familiar to us in the West, but that is no impediment to progress.
 Here in Thailand, residential internet speeds can far outpace those available in much of the United States.
 Fast, reliable wifi is nearly everywhere in larger cities.
-And much of the fiber that provides this most modern of services has been hung by men standing on bamboo ladders.
+It matters little that much of the fiber that provides this most modern of services has been hung by men standing on bamboo ladders.

-This is just one example of a pragmatism we have found hiding around every corner in Thailand.
+Below is just one example of a pragmatism we have found hiding around every corner in Thailand.
 In ways many Westerners would dismiss out of hand, an efficient, ingenious (if not strictly to code) solution often presents itself.
 End caps for severed wires are made of plastic the world over.
-Why not let a little recycling provide a cost effective and handy option?
+Why shouldn’t a plastic bottle provide a cost effective and handy option?